Arkadi Monastery: Context

 By the mid-19th century, the Ottomans had occupied Crete for more than two centuries, despite frequent bloody uprisings by Cretan rebels.
 While the Cretans were rising against the Ottoman occupation during the War of Greek Independence, the London Protocol of 1830 dictated that the island could not be a part of the new Greek state.

-On 30 March 1856, the Treaty of Paris obligated the Sultan to apply the Hatti-Houmayoun, which guaranteed civil and religious equality to Christians and Muslims.
+On 30 March 1856, the Treaty of Paris obligated the Sultan to apply the Hatt-i humayun, which guaranteed civil and religious equality to Christians and Muslims.
 The Ottoman authorities in Crete were reluctant to implement any reform.
 Before the majority of Muslim conversions (the majority of the former Christians had converted to Islam and then recanted), the Empire tried to recant on liberty of conscience.

 The institution of new taxes and a curfew also added to the discontent.
 In April 1858, 5,000 Cretans met at Boutsounaria.
 Finally an imperial decree on July 7, 1858, guaranteed them privileges in religious, judicial and financial matters.
-One of the major motivations of the revolt of 1866 was the breach of the Hatti-Houmayoun.
+One of the major motivations of the revolt of 1866 was the breach of the Hatt-i humayun.

 A second cause of the insurrection of 1866 was the interference of Isma'il Pasha in an internal quarrel about the organization of the Cretan monasteries.
 Several laymen recommended that the goods of the monasteries come under the control of a council of elders and that they be used to create schools, but they were opposed by the bishops.
 Isma'il Pasha intervened and designated several people to decide the subject and annulled the election of "undesirable" members, imprisoning the members of the committee that had been charged with going to Constantinople for presenting the subject to the Patriarch.
 This intervention provoked violent reactions from the Christian population of Crete.